csxark/WEB-DEV-Mini-Projects/README.md

 ### Features
 - Interactive button to change background color
 - Start and Stop buttons for color change control

-## Getting Started

-To get started with these projects, follow these steps:
-1. Clone the repository to your local machine.
-2. Open the project folder in your preferred code editor.
-3. Explore the HTML, CSS, and JavaScript files to understand the project structure.
-4. Customize and modify the code as needed.
-5. Test the project locally to ensure it works as expected.

 ## Usage
 Feel free to use these projects as a reference or as a starting point for your own web development projects.